async-aws/aws/docs/maintainer-notes.md

 1. Select the operation you want to generate.
 Don't generate operations that you dont need.
 1. Complete the test stubs created in `./src/Lambda/Tests`

-If you started working on a new client, please submit a "Draft PR" to show your progress.
+If you started working on a new operation, please submit a "Draft PR" to show your progress.
 Don't hesitate asking for help.